ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 - The repo gives us version controlling along with all of its benefits.
 - Seeds are best suited to static data which changes infrequently.
 - Seed usage:
-    - Add a CSV file to your seeds folder.
+    - Add a CSV file to our seeds folder.
     - Run the [dbt seed command](https://docs.getdbt.com/reference/commands/seed) to create a table in our Data Warehouse.
-- If you update the content of a seed, running dbt seed will append the updated values to the table rather than substituing them.
+- If we update the content of a seed, running dbt seed will append the updated values to the table rather than substituing them.
 Running dbt seed --full-refresh instead will drop the old table and create a new one.
-    - Refer to the seed in your model with the ref() function.
+    - Refer to the seed in our model with the ref() function.
     - More info about seeds in [this link](https://docs.getdbt.com/docs/building-a-dbt-project/seeds).
     -
-Here's an example of how you would declare a source in a .yml file:
+Here's an example of how we would declare a source in a .yml file:

 ```
 sources: